 - Further the case of destigmatizing mental health

 - Catalyse global action by a set of relevant stakeholders across sectors

 - Have the support of governments and business for being open about mental health issues and the well-being of the population

 Research Analyst: Shubhra Saxena Kabra, Knowledge Manager, Global Agenda Councils, Shubhra.Saxena@weforum.org

-Council Manager: Eva Jané-Llopis, Director of Health Programmes, Eva.Jane-Llopis@weforum.org
+Council Manager and Forum Lead: Eva Jané-Llopis, Director of Health Programmes, Eva.Jane-Llopis@weforum.org

 Document archive for all the issues you are interested in